 We developed three user personas to reflect the different needs, concerns and backgrounds of the people we spoke to.

-Then, we did a comparative analysis, evaluating VC’s website alongside the websites of different design and marketing agencies.
+Then, we conducted a comparative analysis of other design and marketing agencies.
 We looked at websites from 5 competing agencies to identify VC’s strengths and opportunities for improvement.

 After finishing our comparative analysis and personas, we wanted to see if the findings from the interviews applied to a larger population.
 We created a survey to understand the attitudes, motivations, and goals of business owners regarding web development.
 We analyzed responses from 29 middle-and-small-sized business owners.